 The following tips will help your import go as quickly and as smoothly as possible.

 1. We recommend that you use two different machines.
 One machine should be running the Vault server, including SQL Server.
 The other machine should be running the VSS Import Tool, and your VSS database should be on that machine as well.
-The import will go much faster if both these machines have plenty of RAM and fast hard disks.
+The import will go much faster if both these machines have plenty of RAM and fast hard disks or SSDs.
 The network connection between these two machines should be fast, at least 10-baseT and preferable 100-baseT.
 Ideally, neither machine should be occupied with any other tasks during the import.

 2. During the import, you should disable any virus protection which may be present on either machine.
 This can slow down the import considerably.

 3. On the machine with the VSS database, you should be running the English language version of SourceSafe 6.0c, plus the following hotfix from Microsoft: